ska-telescope/ska-mid-dish-manager/README.md

 [![Documentation Status](https://readthedocs.org/projects/ska-mid-dish-manager/badge/?version=latest)](https://developer.skao.int/projects/ska-mid-dish-manager/en/latest/?badge=latest)

 This device provides master control and rolled-up monitoring of dish.
-When commanded, it propagates the associated command to the relevant sub-elements and updates its related attributes based on the aggregation of progress reported by those sub-elements.
-It also exposes attributes which directly relate to certain states of the sub-elements without making a proxy to those sub-element devices.
+When commanded, it propagates the associated command to the relevant subservient devices and updates its related attributes based on the aggregation of progress reported by those devices.

 ## Requirements